Infrastructure in Bangalore

 Kolar is proposed.

-and four botanical gardens would soon be established in the city.
-The urban
+As per the ruling party’s election manifesto south-east and north-south long elevated flyovers, five high tech stadiums, five auditoriums and four botanical gardens would soon be established in the city.

 The rising infrastructure of Bangalore has helped a lot in getting a profitable margin for the developers.
 The same reason has also attracted a lot of international infrastructure players to rope in the market, through government tie-ups.
 This is surely a good sign of growth which will help the city a lot in coming years.Also Read: